OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 If we receive a valid notification from a third party in accordance with our reporting processes or applicable law that any of Your Content infringes the copyright or other rights of such third party, or if we believe that your behavior violates our Community Guidelines, we will send you a written warning to this effect.
 Any user that receives more than two of these warnings is liable to have their access to the Platform terminated forthwith.

 We will also suspend or terminate your account without warning if ordered to do so by a court, and/or in other appropriate circumstances, as determined by SoundCloud at its discretion.
-Please note we do not offer refunds to Pro and Pro Unlimited account holders whose accounts are terminated as a result of repeated infringement or any violation of these Terms of Use or our Community Guidelines.
+Please note we do not offer refunds to Subscription account holders whose accounts are terminated as a result of repeated infringement or any violation of these Terms of Use or our Community Guidelines.

 Disclaimer